ivaquero/oxidizer/README.md

 ### 11.1.
 Config Files

-A system / software / tool configuration file in Oxidizer is refered as Element, set it like what you do with Oxygen
+A system / software / tool configuration file in Oxidizer is referred as Element, set it like what you do with Oxygen

 ```bash
 # macOS / Linux